-BBC Four, the UK’s commercial-free public broadcast channel, has been screening TV programs and films from its European neighbors on Saturday evenings for years.
-It’s aired Euro TV hits such as the Danish political drama Borgen, Italian mystery drama Inspector Montalbano, Swedish mystery/crime drama Henning Mankell’s Wallander, and the Danish crime drama that kicked Nordic noir into serious high gear and inspired the Faroese sweater fashion trend: The Killing.
+BBC Four, the UK’s commercial-free public broadcast channel, has been screening TV programs and films from its European neighbors on Saturday evenings for years, including Euro TV classics such as the Danish political drama Borgen, Italian mystery drama Inspector Montalbano, Swedish mystery-crime drama Henning Mankell’s Wallander, and the Danish crime drama that turned Nordic noir TV into a global phenomenon and inspired the Faroese sweater fashion trend: The Killing.

-Channel 4 jumped on the Euro TV bandwagon when it screened the hit French supernatural drama The Returned and Norwegian crime thriller Mammon a few years ago.
-Then in 2015 the ad-supported public broadcaster premiered the Norwegian wartime thriller The Saboteurs (aka The Heavy Water War outside of the UK), French wartime drama Resistance (similar to The Saboteurs in that it is based on true events), French crime thriller Witnesses, and the highly-anticipated Series 2 of The Returned.
+Channel 4 went Euro TV when it screened the French supernatural drama The Returned and Norwegian crime thriller Mammon several years ago.
+Then in 2015 the ad-supported pubcaster premiered the Norwegian wartime thriller The Saboteurs, French wartime drama Resistance, French crime thriller Witnesses, and Series 2 of The Returned.

-In the same year, Channel 4 announced that All 4, its digital hub, would be the home of Walter Presents, a free VOD service that offers English-subtitled international and Euro TV shows to UK-based viewers.
-Walter Presents launched on 3 January 2016 with nine program premieres, including Deutschland 83, “the highest rated foreign-language drama in UK TV history.”
+That same year, Channel 4 announced that All 4, its free, ad-supported VOD website, would be the home of Walter Presents, the branding for what would be the “world drama” section of All 4.
+Here UK-based Euro TV fans would be able to access a range of English-subtitled international shows 24/7.
+Walter Presents launched in the UK on 3 January 2016 with nine program premieres, including Deutschland 83, “the highest rated foreign-language drama in UK TV history.”

-Launched in 2014, ITV Encore is ITV’s newest channel, one that is only accessible through Sky satellite services.
-In 2015 ITV Encore premiered the award-winning and creepy Swedish crime thriller Jordskott, one of my favorite Euro TV premieres of the year.
-And in 2016 the Swedish supernatural mystery/thriller Ängelby (dubbed Sweden’s Twin Peaks by some viewers) debuted on ITV Encore.
+ITV launched ITV Encore in 2014, a pay TV channel that was only accessible through Sky satellite services.
+In 2015 Encore premiered the award-winning and creepy Swedish crime thriller Jordskott, and the Swedish supernatural mystery thriller Ängelby (dubbed Sweden’s Twin Peaks by some viewers) in 2016.

-Sky Atlantic is where Sky has premiered bilingual series, including the Swedish/English crime drama 100 Code and both seasons of The Tunnel, the French/English remake of The Bridge, which won Stephen Dillane the Best Actor award at the 2014 International Emmy® Awards.
+Sky Atlantic has premiered non-English and bilingual series, including Italian Mafia dramas 1992, 1993, and Gomorrah, Swedish/English crime drama 100 Code, and The Tunnel, the French/English remake of The Bridge, which won Stephen Dillane the Best Actor award at the 2014 International Emmy® Awards.

-Stay tuned for news about new Euro TV series headed to Sky Arts and Sky Atlantic.
+Stay tuned for news about more Euro TV series headed to Sky Arts and Sky Atlantic.